-Source: AIHW analysis of Department of Health, Medicare Benefits claims data; and Australian Bureau of Statistics, Estimated Resident Population, please note all data is mapped to the patients Medicare residential address.
+Source: AIHW analysis of Department of Health, Medicare Benefits claims data; and Australian Bureau of Statistics, Estimated Resident Population.

-All GCPHN region SA3 regions were above the national rate in 2018-19 claiming clinical psychologists' services.
-Broadbeach-Burleigh SA3 region had the highest rate per 100 people (16.3) while Ormeau-Oxenford had the least on the Gold Coast (10.4) claimed per 100 people.
+All GCPHN SA3 regions were above the national rate (11.8) in 2020-21 claiming clinical psychologists' services other than Ormeau - Oxenford (11.3).
+Broadbeach-Burleigh SA3 region had the highest rate per 100 people (20.1) while Ormeau-Oxenford had the least on the Gold Coast (11.3) claimed per 100 people.

-Although Gold Coast Hinterland had the highest number of clinical psychologists' services per 100 people, the total number of services claimed was 2,547 while Ormeau-Oxenford had 14,684 services claimed in the same period.
+Although Broadbeach-Burleigh had the highest number of clinical psychologists' services per 100 people, the total number of services claimed was 2,547 while Ormeau-Oxenford had 14,684 services claimed in the same period.